Lansoprazole

 For the treatment of heartburn and indigestion, take one 15 mg or one 30 mg gastro-resistant capsule in the morning before breakfast.
 Swallow the capsule whole with a glass of water.
 It is recommended to take Lansoprazole at least 30 minutes before a meal.

 A typical dose for gastroesophageal reflux disease is one 30 mg capsule daily for 4 weeks.
-Your doctor will prescribe a starting dose appropriate for you.
+Your doctor will prescribe a starting dose tailored to your needs.

 If you have trouble swallowing tablets, you can empty the contents of the capsule into a glass of water or juice and drink it immediately.
 Alternatively, you can mix the capsule's contents into soft food to make it easier to take.

-If you are unsure about how much you should take, speak to your doctor or pharmacist for advice.
+If you are unsure about how much to take, consult your doctor or pharmacist for advice.

 What if I forget to take Lansoprazole?